apache/trafficserver/plugins/experimental/slice/README.md

 Using the `--remap-host` option splits the plugin chain into 2 remap rules.
 One remap rule for all the incoming requests and the other for just the block range requests.
-This allows for easier trouble shooting via logs and also allows for more effecient plugin rules.
+This allows for easier trouble shooting via logs and also allows for more efficient plugin rules.
 The default pristine method runs the remap plugins twice, one for the incoming request and one for eace slice.
 Splitting the rules allows for plugins like URI signing to be done on the client request only.